 Personality Style S: George Washington

-Based on his roles as decorated General and The first President of the United States, it might be tempting to think of George Washington as a dominant D personality.
+Based on his roles as a decorated General and the first President of the United States, it might be tempting to think of George Washington as a dominant D personality.
 In reality, though, his personality most closely resembled that of a steadfast and honor-driven S. In school, every child is taught Washington’s famous catch phrase: “I cannot tell a lie—It was I that chopped down the cherry tree.”
 Whether or not the cherry tree incident really happened is beside the point.
 True or legend, it still very accurately represents the strength of character that Washington was known for.
 An introvert and a man of few words, Washington was able to lead our soldiers to victory in the Revolutionary War by being a smart strategist.
 He was even-tempered, reasonable, and believed in the art of compromise.
 Once America was free from British rule, Washington worked tirelessly to create a stable government.
-He was a man of the people, and the heart of the country, respected and admired by all.
+He was a man of the people and the heart of the country, respected and admired by all.
 He was the only President to ever win every single vote cast in the Electoral College.
 (Twice!)
 He even sacrificed his own personal political interests by not running for multiple presidential terms, as he believed it was in the best interest of the country to have rotating leadership.
 Washington also had a keen sense of social justice, as evidenced by his final act: permanently freeing all 300 of his slaves.

 Personality Style C: James Madison